 At this time, screening methods to detect early stage ovarian cancer are still under study.

 Learn more about risk-lowering options for women at higher risk.

-Remember, just because one family member has a BRCA1/2 mutation does not mean that everyone in the family has the mutation.
+Remember, just because one family member has a BRCA1/2 mutation does not mean everyone in the family has the mutation.

-If you are thinking about having BRCA1/2 testing, consider the emotional impact of the test results.
-For some people, knowing they have a BRCA1/2 mutation causes worry and anxiety even though they may never get breast cancer.
-Some people may feel overwhelmed when faced with the medical options that can lower their risk.
+However, learning you have a BRCA1/2 mutation may cause worry and anxiety.
+You may feel overwhelmed when faced with the medical options that can lower risk.

-Getting a result of a variant of uncertain significance (and not knowing whether the mutation increases risk) can be confusing and frustrating.
+Getting a result of a variant of uncertain significance (VUS) can be confusing and frustrating.

 BRCA1/2 testing may also have an emotional impact on family members.

 Your genetic counselor may suggest you talk to your family about BRCA1/2 testing before you get tested or before you learn your results.
 That way you can find out if this is information they want to know.

 For people with a BRCA1/2 gene mutation, figuring out how to tell relatives about it can be challenging.

 Some family members may value the option of BRCA1/2 testing.
 Other relatives may be upset, anxious or angry upon hearing the news.